MattTurnure/VerticalRhythm/README.md

 VerticalRhythm
 ==============

-SCSS mixin for setting vertical rhythm
+SCSS mixin for setting vertical rhythm and typography